Kachin Independence Army: Ceasefire era : 1994–2011

 Although the ceasefire was still in place, in 2009 many Kachins expected a renewed outbreak in conjunction with the elections scheduled for 2010.
 The military junta demanded that all ethnic armies disarm, because the constitution requires only one army in Myanmar.
 According to KIA chief of staff Gen. Gam Shawng Gunhtang, the demand to disarm was "not acceptable".
-In February 2010, Shawng said: "I can't say if there will be war for sure, but the government wants us to become a border guard force for them by the end of the month ...
+In February 2010, Gam Shawng said: "I can't say if there will be war for sure, but the government wants us to become a border guard force for them by the end of the month ...
 We will not do that, or disarm, until they have given us a place in a federal union and ethnic rights as was agreed in Panglong Agreement in 1947".

+The Education and Economic Development for Youth (EEDY) program started by then Maj.
+Sumlut Gun Maw trains Kachin youth for a multi-month Kachin political history, cultural traditions & Jinghpaw language.
+Many EEDY graduates joined the KIA/KIO sometime after completing EEDY, bringing in a new generation of leaders to the KIO's ranks.

+Starting in 2008 tensions began to rise between the KIO & the Tatmadaw over the Chinese Myitsone dam at the confluence of the Irrawaddy (Mali Hka) river and the demand that the KIA transform into a Border Guard Force.
+The Burmese army ordered its helicopters to hover over KIA posts to solicit an attack for months in early 2011.
+Both of these issues continued to heat up leading to the breaking of the cease-fire on June 9, 2011.